 The key distinction is how the IRS treats the two components of the contract – namely, the annuity itself and the long-term care rider.
 Payments used to cover qualified long-term care expenses are typically tax-free up to certain limits, as defined under federal tax rules.

-However, any payments or withdrawals not used for care are taxed as ordinary income because they represent earnings.
+However, the IRS taxes any payments or withdrawals not used for care as ordinary income because they represent earnings.
 This structure allows part of the annuity’s value to serve as a tax-efficient funding source for care while maintaining a predictable income stream.

 If the owner never needs long-term care, the annuity continues to function like a standard deferred contract.
 Earnings remain tax-deferred until withdrawn or annuitized, at which point distributions are taxed as income.
 The portion of each payment representing the original after-tax premium is not taxed again.

-This makes long-term care annuities more flexible than stand-alone insurance, since the funds can still be used for general retirement income rather than being lost if no claim is made.
+This makes long-term care annuities more flexible than stand-alone insurance.
+You can still use these funds for general retirement income even if you never file a claim.
 From a tax perspective, this hybrid design blends the benefits of deferred growth and potential tax-free care coverage.

 When the annuity owner dies, the remaining value typically passes to one or more designated beneficiaries.
 These heirs do not receive a step-up in cost basis as they might with stocks or real estate.
 This means the contract’s gains are still taxable as ordinary income when withdrawn.

-Depending on the terms, a spouse may be able to assume ownership of the annuity and continue its deferral, while non-spouse beneficiaries usually must withdraw funds within a specific period, such as five years.
+Depending on the terms, a spouse may be able to assume ownership of the annuity and continue its deferral.
+Non-spouse beneficiaries usually must withdraw funds within a specific period, such as five years.

 The timing of those withdrawals determines how quickly the taxable income is recognized.